lokisixonenine/nytimes_search/README.md

 # New York Times Search
-This was an activity that we did in Boot Camp.
+This was an activity that we did in Boot Camp to introduce APIs in JavaScript.

 ![](nyt.png)